Usbac/quich/README.md

     <img src="https://img.shields.io/badge/license-MIT-orange.svg">
 </p>

-Quich is a compact, fast, powerful and useful calculator for your terminal with numerous features, supporting Windows and Linux Systems, written in [ANSI C](https://en.wikipedia.org/wiki/ANSI_C).
+Quich is a compact, fast, powerful and useful calculator for your terminal with numerous features, supporting Linux, Mac and Windows, written in [ANSI C](https://en.wikipedia.org/wiki/ANSI_C).

-You can enter in `interactive mode` by calling Quich in command prompt/terminal without an operation.
+You can enter in `interactive mode` by calling Quich in your terminal without an operation.

 ## Usage